NYBC Scientist Makes Groundbreaking Discoveries on the Parasite that causes River Blindness Disease

-New York, NY (December 14, 2016) -- New York Blood Center (NYBC) announced today that researcher Dr. Sara Lustigman, Head of the Laboratory of Molecular Parasitology at NYBC’s Lindsley F. Kimball Research Institute, led the first-ever effort to generate a high-quality genome assembly of Onchocerca volvulus (O. volvulus), the filarial parasite that causes onchocerciasis, also known as river blindness.
+New York Blood Center (NYBC) announced today that researcher Dr. Sara Lustigman, Head of the Laboratory of Molecular Parasitology at NYBC’s Lindsley F. Kimball Research Institute, led the first-ever effort to generate a high-quality genome assembly of Onchocerca volvulus (O. volvulus), the filarial parasite that causes onchocerciasis, also known as river blindness.
 The findings were published in the journal Nature Microbiology.

 In addition, Dr. Lustigman collaborated on a second research initiative, published in the latest edition of the journal mBio, offering unprecedented insight into the global transcriptional profile (the transcriptome) and the protein profile (the proteome) of each stage of O. volvulus’ life cycle, along with the proteome of its bacterial endosymbiont, Wolbachia.

 River blindness, known scientifically as onchocerciasis, is a skin and eye disease transmitted by the Onchocerca volvulus (O. volvulus) parasite that may cause permanent blindness.
 According to the World Health Organization (WHO), an estimated 18 million people are still infected with O. volvulus; 99% of infected people live in 30 sub-Sahara African countries.
 The disease also exists in some foci in Venezuela and Brazil, and in Yemen.
 Onchocerciasis was the first neglected tropical disease (NTD) targeted for control in 1974 by WHO and is now one of the NTD’s targeted for elimination.